turingschool/curriculum/source/projects/son_of_store_engine.markdown

 ## Non-Functional Requirements

 The non-functional requirements are based around maintaining or improve site performance as data and users scale up.
 The primary metric for this is in keeping response time&mdash;the elapsed time between a browser making a web request and when a "usable" page has been loaded&mdash; below some threshold.

-200ms is probably a good first-pass target for the upper end of your request times.
-It's also important to consider consistency of response times in a holistic view of the user experience.
-Maintaining sub-100ms times for 9 requests but allowing the 10th to take a full second should be considered a reduced user experience.
+200ms is a reasonable ceiling for your request times.
+It's also important to consider consistency of response times.
+Maintaining sub-100ms times for 9 requests but allowing the 10th to take a full second is an unacceptable user experience.

 Implement two common methods for reducing response times: caching and background workers.